Art at Work

 “If creativity, innovation, and open conversations are elements of an organization’s purported culture, the placement of engaging artwork can help substantiate these values and make them visually available.”

 Art, like nature, is significant in its ability to transport the viewer to a different mental plane — an experience often described as awe, or “experiencing perceptual vastness: the sense that one has come upon something immense in size, number, scope, ability, or social bearing.”
 When people experience awe, it can significantly lower levels of inflammation that can lead to chronic illnesses including diabetes, depression, and cardiovascular disease.
-It can also stimulate a more efficient processing of information, allowing people to feel less rushed, more patient, and more willing to volunteer.
+It can also stimulate more efficient processing of information, allowing people to feel less rushed, more patient, and more willing to volunteer.
 In healthcare settings, the display of nature scenes has been linked to lower levels of patients’ perceived pain, stress, anxiety, fatigue, and general distress, and is usually gauged to be a “positive distraction” (one that elicits good feelings and holds attention without causing stress, thereby blocking worrisome thoughts).
 Patients also socialize more with each other, are less restless and quieter when nature scenes are on view.